-In July 2023, we disclosed that we had confirmed seven events.
-A small number of patients treated with SYFOVRE in the real world have experienced retinal vasculitis, and were evaluating one reported event a severe form of intraocular inflammation.
-All suspected retinal vasculitis following SYFOVRE treatment. events reported to us are independently evaluated and adjudicated by two external sources: a panel of four retina/uveitis experts and an independent reading center as well as our internal safety and medical teams.
+A small number of patients treated with SYFOVRE in the real world have experienced retinal vasculitis, a severe form of intraocular inflammation.
+All suspected retinal vasculitis events reported to us are independently evaluated and adjudicated by two external sources: a panel of four retina/uveitis experts and an independent reading center as well as our internal safety and medical teams.
 We are working with the retinal community to investigate potential contributing factors.
 We will continue to submit all adverse events reported to us to the FDA consistent with reporting guidelines for drug manufacturers.